stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ## Overview

-In this chapter we will replace the hard-coded triangle data in the vertex shader with a _vertex buffer_ (sometimes referred to as a _vertex buffer object_ or VBO).
+In this chapter we will replace the hard-coded triangle data in the shader with a _vertex buffer_ (sometimes referred to as a _vertex buffer object_ or VBO).

-We will then transfer the vertex data to a _device local_ buffer (i.e. memory on the GPU) for the optimal performance.
+We will then transfer the vertex data to a _device local_ buffer (i.e. memory on the GPU) for optimal performance.

 This process involves the following steps:

-1. build the vertex data
+1. Build the vertex data.

-2. convert it to an interleaved NIO buffer
+2. Convert it to an interleaved NIO buffer.

-3. allocate a _staging_ buffer (visible to the host)
+3. Allocate a _staging_ buffer (visible to the host).

-4. copy the interleaved data to this staging buffer
+4. Copy the interleaved data to this staging buffer.

-5. allocate a _device local_ buffer (visible to the hardware)
+5. Allocate a _device local_ buffer (visible to the hardware).

-6. copy the staged data to this buffer
+6. Copy the staged data to this buffer.

+7. Release the staging buffer.

-We will need:
+We will need to implement the following:

-- domain classes for the vertex data
+- New domain classes to specify the vertex data.

-- a mechanism to transform the data to an interleaved NIO buffer
-- the vertex buffer class
+- The vertex buffer object itself.

-- a new command to copy from the staging buffer to the device
+- A command to copy between buffers.

-- modifications to the vertex input stage of the pipeline to refer to the vertex buffer
+- The _vertex input stage_ of the pipeline to configure the structure of the vertex data.
-- an updated shader that uses the vertex buffer

 ---

 ## Vertex Data

-### Defining a Vertex
+### Vertex Components

 A _vertex_ can consist of some or all of the following components: